fahsuanlin/BCGunet/README.md

 During the recording, the MRI scanner did not collect any images.
 No so-called "gradient artifacts" caused by the swithcing of the imaging gradient coils of MRI was present.

 ## Code
 - [Data input (Matlab)](https://github.com/fahsuanlin/BCGunet/blob/main/matlab/read_eeg.m): An example of reading EEG data.
 Each EEG recording has three files with .eeg, .vmrk, and .vhdr file suffix.
 Supply the .vmrk and .vmrk file names to read data into Matlab.
+Need functions at [bvaloader](https://github.com/stefanSchinkel/bvaloader).

 **NOTE**: Do not change the file names because data are associated with the file name.

 - [Unet basic structure and BCG suppression (Python)](https://github.com/fahsuanlin/BCGunet/blob/main/bcg_unet/unet1d-simple.ipynb): perform BCG suppression by Unet, including training and testing of data from the same subject.